syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio-Code/create-project.md

 Syncfusion® provides the PDF Viewer SDK Template Studio in Visual Studio Code, which allows you to create a Syncfusion application based on the platform selection such as Blazor, and .NET MAUI using Syncfusion® PDF Viewer SDK component.
 The Syncfusion® application is created with the required Syncfusion® NuGet references, namespaces, styles, and component render code.
 The Template Studio includes an easy-to-use project wizard that guides you through the process of creating an application with Syncfusion® PDF Viewer SDK component.

-N> PDF Viewer SDK project templates from `v*` are supported by the Syncfusion® Visual Studio Code project template.
+N> PDF Viewer SDK project templates from `v33.1.44` are supported by the Syncfusion® Visual Studio Code project template.

 The instructions below assist you in creating **Syncfusion® PDF Viewer SDK Applications** using **Visual Studio Code**: